Thoracoscopy

 Compared to major surgery involving a large incision and the opening of the chest wall, a thoracoscopy is usually considered low-risk for patients.

-There are potential complications, but most patients do not experience any more than the usual pain and shortness of breath that comes with recovering normally from this procedure.
+There are potential complications, but most patients do not experience any more than the usual pain and shortness of breath that comes with recovering from this procedure.
 Some possible complications are infections, bleeding, a punctured or collapsed lung, pneumonia, and damage to other organs.[1]

 A complication for cancer patients undergoing thoracoscopy is the seeding of the insertion site and areas of tissue manipulated by the scope and surgical instrument with cancer cells.

 Thoracoscopy is one of the less invasive strategies surgeons and doctors have for diagnosing, monitoring, and surgically treating patients with mesothelioma.
 Because the incision and instruments are small, complications are much lower than with traditional surgery.
-It is a beneficial strategy for doctors to have in the battle against mesothelioma.
+It is a beneficial strategy for doctors in the battle against mesothelioma.

-Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
+WriterMary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.

-Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP
+Anne Courtney, AOCNP, DNP

-Anne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
+Medical Reviewer and EditorAnne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
 She has years of oncology experience working with patients with malignant mesothelioma, as well as other types of cancer.
 Dr. Courtney currently works at University of Texas LIVESTRONG Cancer Institutes.